uschiLaa/burning-sage/README.md

 ## Install Dependencies

-You can install the dependencies to run the examples using the `devtools` package from [CRAN](https://CRAN.R-project.org) with:
+You can install the dependencies including the data to run the examples using the `devtools` package from [CRAN](https://CRAN.R-project.org) with:

 ``` r